BDF-manual-maintenance/BDF-manual-en/source/guide/Gaussian-Basis-Sets.rst

   End basis
   $end

-In the above example, the cc-pVDZ group is used for the two hydrogen atoms of type H1, the 3-21G group for the two hydrogen atoms of type H2, and the 6-31G group for the carbon atoms.
-Note that the symmetry equivalent atoms must use the same basis group, which will be checked by the program;
+In the above example, the cc-pVDZ basis set is used for the two hydrogen atoms of type H1, the 3-21G basis set for the two hydrogen atoms of type H2, and the 6-31G basis set for the carbon atoms.
+Note that the symmetry equivalent atoms must use the same basis set, which will be checked by the program;
-if the symmetry equivalent atoms have to use different basis groups, the symmetry can be set to a lower point group symmetry by ``Group`` or turned off with ``Nosymm``.
+if the symmetry equivalent atoms have to use different basis sets, the symmetry can be set to a lower point set symmetry by ``Group`` or turned off with ``Nosymm``.

-Auxiliary basis groups
+Auxiliary basis sets
 ------------------------------------------------
-The method using density fitting approximation (RI) requires an auxiliary basis group. the Ahlrichs family of basis groups and the Dunning correlation consistency basis group as well as other individual basis groups have specially optimized auxiliary basis groups. the auxiliary basis groups can be specified in BDF by the ``RI-J``、 ``RI-K`` and ``RI-C`` keywords in compass. 其中 ``RI-J`` 用于指定库伦拟合基组， ``RI-K`` 用于指定库伦交换拟合基组， ``RI-C`` 用于指定库伦相关拟合基组。The auxiliary basis groups supported by BDF are stored in the corresponding folder under the ``$BDFHOME/basis_library`` path。
+The method using density fitting approximation (RI) requires an auxiliary basis set. the Ahlrichs family of basis sets and the Dunning correlation consistency basis set as well as other individual basis sets have specially optimized auxiliary basis sets. the auxiliary basis sets can be specified in BDF by the ``RI-J``、 ``RI-K`` and ``RI-C`` keywords in compass. ``RI-J`` is used to assign coulomb fitting basis set, ``RI-K`` is used to assign coulomb exchange fitting basis set, ``RI-C`` assign coulomb correlation fitting basis set.
+The auxiliary basis sets supported by BDF are stored in the corresponding folder under the ``$BDFHOME/basis_library`` path。

 High-level density fitting bases can be used on lower-level bases, e.g. ``cc-pVTZ/C`` can be used to do RI-J on ``cc-pVTZ``，and for pople series bases such as ``6-31G**`` that do not have a standard auxiliary base, ``cc-pVTZ/J`` can be used to do RI-J or RIJCOSX.
 Conversely, a high-level orbital basis set combined with a low-level auxiliary basis set introduces a more significant error.